Vheektoh/Transformer-neural-network-blueprint-from-scratch/README.md

 ## Note
-Knowledge on how each layer works is crucial in understanding how the transformer works generally, so with the above listed one can take them one by one, learn each from the code implementation posted the add all together.
+Knowledge on how each layer works is crucial in understanding how the transformer works generally, so with the above listed one can take them one by one, learn each from the code implementation and the inputs and outputs of each layer of each part posted then add all together.
 Also, this is just the general blueprint of the transformer so if we want to process a text file a different module for learning how to do that would have to be looked up.